Finished Goods Strategy

 DPA’s Kaizen team recently helped a medical device manufacturer implement a finished goods strategy to reduce lead times and satisfy delivery commitments to its customers.

 The manufacturer needed to find out what was causing delays in getting orders to production.
 To improve customer satisfaction, the company sought to reduce lead time from up to 12 weeks to a steady eight weeks.
-The company initially projected this lead time savings would increase its parts production by 10% per year.
+The company initially projected these lead-time savings would increase its parts production by 10% per year.

 Assessing the Situation